EthTrader/dappening/posts/salient_attributes.md

-EthTrader Token & DAO
+EthTrader Token & DAO: Salient features

-Sorry for the [PING ALL] but please review the following before I post it to the sub.
+Sorry for the [FULL PING] but please review the following before I post it to the sub.

-Following on from [previous](https://www.reddit.com/r/ethtrader/comments/72scaj/ethtrader_the_dappening/) [posts](https://www.reddit.com/r/EthTraderAdmin/comments/74fo24/dappening_progressdemo/) regarding the EthTrader token project, or dappening, this top line overview is intended to solicit feedback on how the EthTrader DAO and token will work as they have currently been [developed](https://github.com/EthTrader/dappening).
+Following on from [previous](https://www.reddit.com/r/ethtrader/comments/72scaj/ethtrader_the_dappening/) [posts](https://www.reddit.com/r/EthTraderAdmin/comments/74fo24/dappening_progressdemo/) this post describes the EthTrader DAO and token as they are at their [current point of development](https://github.com/EthTrader/dappening).
 For more details and technical explanations please ask in the comments.

 **Token Distribution**